Things to Do in Victoria When it’s Raining Outside

 Things are a little different in November, December and January though, that’s when we get the bulk of our precipitation.

 If you ask a local what kind of things you can do in Victoria when it is raining outside, they’ll tell you “anything!”.

 Weather doesn’t stop a lot of people from doing what they want.
 Almost everybody in this part of the country owns a good waterproof jacket (Helly Hansen is very popular around here) and out they go!

-If you are in the market for a waterproof jacket yourself, we’ve got two fantastic local shops that will help you out – Robinson’ Outdoor Store on Broad Street and Capital Iron on Store Street.
+If you don't bring a waterproof jacket with you, we’ve got two fantastic local shops that will help you out – Robinson’ Outdoor Store on Broad Street and Capital Iron on Store Street.

 But if being outside in the rain isn’t your thing, and you still want to experience Victoria, we’ve got some ideas for you: